 Downtown Market Grand Rapids

 The Downtown Market is a large hall that features more than 20 vendors.
-This family-friendly accessible venue includes restaurants, coffee, juice bars, a fishmonger, a butchery, and more.
+This family-friendly accessible venue includes restaurants, wine, cheese, a fishmonger, a butchery, and more.

 Draft-Peppin recommends taking the elevator up to the second floor to enjoy the rain gardens and take in the view of the city from above.
 There are power doors to the Market along with a ramp that provides access to the patio from the parking lot.